victor/Git-Xcode-4/git_xcode_script.markdown

 Now every developer can modify its code, add, commit and push to its own public repo (origin).
 It can as well pull from the other developers remotes.
 If it pulls the changes will be commited, but it is better to fetch and compare the remote with your branch or create a new branch from the remote to make changes.
 Remember that you can not commit to to a remote repo, in case you want to make changes you can branch or create a patch.

+Jose adds content.
+Victor changes styling.

 ## Step 7 - Parallel commits

-Each developer introduces changes and commits them, in a few commits
+Each developer introduces changes and commits them, in a few commits.

 ## Step 8 - Fetch/Merge and Pull

 One of the developers does a pull, while the other shows the steps separately: fetch and merge.
 No conflict arises as they are in different parts
+Jose does 2-step merge.
+Victor does pull.

 ## Step 9 - More parallel commits

-Now both developers add a method to the same class, at the end, thus ensuring a conflict at merge time
+Now both developers add a method to the same class, at the end, thus ensuring a conflict at merge time.

+Add method at end of controller.

 ## Step 10 - Solving conflicts

 Both devs do a fetch, and attempt to merge.
-A conflict pops up, and each one resolves it and pushes back the fix
+A conflict pops up, and each one resolves it ( Show all merge approaches in turn.) and pushes back the fix

 ## Step 11 - Just some more commits